Salford: Landmarks

 Salford has a series of bridges over the Manchester Ship Canal and onto the River Irwell, including the Grade II listed Blackfriars Bridge, completed in 1820.
 The settlement is dominated by the several railway viaducts built in the 19th century.

 Another Grade II* listed building, Salford Cathedral, is a decorated neo-Gothic Roman Catholic church built between 1844 and 1848.
 Salford (Old) Town Hall, situated in Bexley Square off Chapel Street, is a Neo-classical brick building dressed in stone, designed by Richard Lane.
 Closer to Manchester, the tower of the Church of the Sacred Trinity dates from 1635, the main building from 1752.
 It was restored between 1871 and 1874.
 Public swimming baths were provided, on Blackfriars Road.
 Now in commercial use, the two-storey building was constructed in about 1890 from brick, with terracotta dressings and a part-glazed roof.

 The University of Salford campus, visible partly from the Crescent, contains a number of interesting buildings including the Royal Art Gallery and the Peel Building.

 Kersal Cell is a Grade II* listed 16th-century timber-framed manor house, currently in use as a private residence.
 One of Salford's oldest buildings is the Grade I listed Ordsall Hall, a Tudor mansion and former stately home in nearby Ordsall.
 It dates back over 750 years, although the oldest surviving parts of the present hall were built in the 15th century.

 Salford Lads' Club is a recreational club established in 1903 and located in Ordsall.
 It is a listed building and gained international fame in 1986 when the pop band The Smiths posed in front of it for the inside cover of their album The Queen Is Dead.
 A report by English Heritage said "The building is thought to be the most complete example of this rare form of social provision to survive in England."
 In 2007, the Manchester Evening News reported that the club was third in a nationwide hunt to find the most iconic buildings in the country.

 Transport

-One of the earliest transport schemes in Salford was constructed by the Salford to Wigan Turnpike trust, by an Act of Parliament of 1753.
+One of the earliest transport schemes in Salford was constructed by the Salford to Wigan turnpike trust, by an act of Parliament, the Lancashire Roads Act 1753 (26 Geo.
+2. c.
+63).
 Turnpike roads had a huge impact on the nature of business transport around the region.
 Packhorses were superseded by wagons, and merchants would no longer accompany their caravans to markets and fairs, instead sending agents with samples, and dispatching the goods at a later date.
 However, road transport was not without its problems, and in 1808 the Manchester Bolton & Bury Canal was connected to the River Irwell.
 In the main a coal-carrying canal, it provided a valuable boost to the economies of Salford and Manchester, with a large number of wharves at its terminus in Salford.
 Sixteen years later John Greenwood started the first bus operation from Pendleton to Market Street, Manchester.